wallarm/product-documentation/docs/latest/user-guides/vulnerabilities/false-vuln.md

 ![!False vulnerability](../../images/user-guides/vulnerabilities/discard-false-vuln.png)

-The vulnerability will be switched to the status **Open** and will be rechecked with Wallarm WAF tools.
+The vulnerability will be switched to the status **Open** and will be rechecked with Wallarm tools.